-The group deals with nanostructures and nanostructured materials preparation and development of applications.
+The group deals with nanostructure and nanostructured materials preparation and development of applications.
 Both chemical/electrochemical (chemical bath deposition, electrochemical deposition with and without a template, chemical vapor deposition) and physical (sputtering, thermal evaporation in vacuum, electrospinning and forcespinning) methods are employed for nanostructures and nanostructured materials preparation.
-Different types of materials are used, including here metals, metal oxides, organometallic compounds and polymers.
+Different types of materials are used, including here metals, metal oxides, organometalic compounds and polymers.
 The nanostructures developed by this approach are used as building blocks for different types of functional devices (transistors or diodes, biosensors, actuators).

-- Nanostructures and devices based on nanostructures physical and chemical methods are employed for preparing nanostructures.
-Electrochemical or chemical deposition is used for preparing nanowires of zinc oxide with diameters down to 10 nm.
+• Fabrication of nanostructures and devices based on nanostructures - physical and chemical methods are employed for preparing nanostructures.
+Electrochemical or chemical deposition are used for preparing semiconductor nanowires of zinc oxide with diameters down to 10 nm.
 Thermal oxidation of metal foils is used for obtaining metal oxide nanowires with diameters down to 20 nm.
-Further, the nanowires can be employed as building blocks for electronic devices such as diodes and transistors using microlithographic (photolithography and electron beam lithography).
+Further, the nanowires can be employed as buildingblocks for electronic devices such as diodes and transistors using microlithographic (photolithography and electron beam lithography).
 Devices complexity can be employed (e.g. core shell devices can be fabricated) by covering the nanowires with thin films employing methods such as sputtering or thermal evaporation.
-Chemical vapor deposition is employed for preparing thion nanostructured films such as metallic oxides or graphene. - Materials for applications in optics, optoelectronics and photonics for devices which include diodes and transistors for light emitting applications, glasses or modular composition fibers for photonic applications. - Biosensors and biomedical devices based on nanostructures or on devices containing nanostructures as building blocks.
+Chemical vapor deposition is employed for preparing thion nanostructured films such as metallic oxides or graphene.